amichaelt/BDSup2SubPlusPlus/README.md

-BDSup2Sub--
+BDSup2Sub++
 ===========

-Port of the original BDSup2Sub to C++ and Qt.
+BDSup2Sub++ is a port of the original BDSup2Sub.
+It is a subtitle conversion tool for image based stream formats with scaling capabilities and some other nice features.